 We are fortunate to have our big brown barn for washing, grading and storing vegetables year round!
 During the summer months all veg is harvested fresh from the fields and then is sorted and washed in the barn.
 It is then packed and shipped direct to the Farmer’s market!
 We have a large cooler area where sometimes produce spends the night before it is sold, particularly if the market is an early morning one!
 The cooler is also used all winter long housing bins and bins of storage vegetables for winter sales.
 We have a common storage area where our sweet potatoes are cured and later our potatoes and other storage vegetables not needing refrigeration call home all winter.
-We have a large area of the barn insulated and heated by a wood stove where we sort and grade during the winter months.
+We have a large area of the barn insulated and heated where we sort and grade during the winter months.
 We grade out only the best possible produce.

 Limiting waste from the process